 Toronto Christmas Market

-The Toronto Christmas Market combines old world charm with modern-day holiday attractions.
-Hosted in the city’s Distillery Historic District, the market features festive lighting and décor, and musical performances from carolers and Bavarian brass bands.
+The Toronto Christmas Market combines Old World charm with modern-day holiday attractions.
+Hosted in the city’s Distillery Historic District, the market features festive lighting and décor plus musical performances from carolers and Bavarian brass bands.
 The market’s beer gardens and hospitality lounges are especially popular, as guests can warm up with beer, mulled wine, or hot rum drinks.
 Visitors can also browse through local, handcrafted products and check out the market’s giant Christmas tree.
 Those with a competitive spirit can take part in the World Caroling Challenge, a group performance of some of the most well known Christmas tunes.

-Visitors will feel like they’ve stepped into a fairytale at Vienna's Christmas markets.
-The city transforms its most popular squares into colorful Christmas villages, where guests can shop, eat and explore to their heart’s content.
+Visitors will feel like they’ve stepped into a fairy tale at Vienna's Christmas markets.
+The city transforms its most popular squares into colorful Christmas villages, where guests can shop, eat, and explore to their heart’s content.
 Rathausplatz offers more than 150 stands with Christmas decorations, sweets, and hot brandied punch.
 The Old Viennese Christmas Market on Freyung features handmade crafts, cribs, and ceramics.
-Guests can enjoy choral performances, or ride the Christkindl Express, a train through the city’s winter wonderlands.
+Visitors can enjoy choral performances or ride the Christkindl Express, a train through the city’s winter wonderlands.